whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-11-Birchbox-June-2015-Review.md

 <figcaption>First look at the box</figcaption>

 <p>This box screams beach and summer to me, love it!</p>
 <p>Plus this time around they included a sweepstake in each box.
 You see that first card that says "You've got big plans..."?
-Well that's the sweepstake card and behind it is a code that you enter on their website to see what your prize is.</p>
+Well that's the sweepstake card and behind it is a code that you enter on their website to see what your prize is.
+You can enter your code <a href="www.birchbox.com/sayyes" target="_blank">here</a> and tell me what you won, I'm curious!</p>
 <p>I entered my code and got a 20% off coupon which is kind of a bummer since I get those codes quite frequently anyway, but better something than nothing right?</p>

 <DT>On a happier note, let's move on to the products inside!</DT>